shreeve/picousb/README.md

-# picousb
+# PicoUSB

-A smaller than tiny USB Host library for the Raspberry Pi Pico/W
+A smaller than tiny USB Host library for the Raspberry Pi Pico/W (rp2040/rp2350).